joffarex/nodorum/README.md

 ## Nodorum

-Fully featured, reddit-like forum API, with advanced RBAC system, built with NestJS
+Fully featured, reddit-like forum API, with advanced RBAC system, built with NestJS, DDD, CQRS and much more...